Hemp Seeds vs. Chia Seeds: Comparing the Benefits

 Chia seeds have a lower amount of protein per serving when compared to hemp seeds.
 They are considered a complete protein, with about 5 grams of protein per 2.5 Tbsp. serving (depending on the brand).

-Nutritional facts label for chia seeds.
+A nutritional facts label for a serving of chia seeds.

 Fiber